 You can configure risk lists in different ways for different risk profiles.

 Make sure that you submit the required fields in the payment request to trigger the risk list.
-For example, if you have set up risk lists for shopper email addresses, make sure you include the shopperEmail field.
+For example, if you have set up risk lists for shopper email addresses, make sure you include the shopperEmail field in your payment request.

 Default risk lists